brianoneil/require-fastifyroutes/README.md

 This module uses the debug module for logging output.
 To see logging output, set
  ```
- DEBUG=require-hapiroutes*
+ DEBUG=require-fastifyroutes*
  ```
 ## Defining Routes

 In your route file you can define the routes in a few ways.

-Export a property called ```routes``` on your module that is an array of HAPI route config objects.
+Export a property called ```routes``` on your module that is an array of Fastify route config objects.
 Other exports will still be available from the module if you use this way of loading routes *(be careful not to overwrite the object after you set the routes property as it will be lost)*

 Example of routes property: